Tamkeen Akhtar Niazi

 Tamkeen Akhtar Niazi (تمکین اختر نیازی) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from May 2013 to May 2018.

 Early life and education

 She was born in September in Abbottabad.

 She has earned the degree of Bachelor of Arts in psychology from Kinnaird College for Women University.
 She received a Diploma in Apparel Management from Southern Polytechnic State University.

 Political career

-She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in 2013 Pakistani general election.
+She was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (N) on a reserved seat for women in the 2013 Pakistani general election.

+On 13 May 2024, the Election Commission of Pakistan (ECP) suspended her membership as a member of the National Assembly.
+This action followed a Supreme Court of Pakistan decision to suspend the verdict of the Peshawar High Court, which had denied the allocation of a reserved seat to the PTI-Sunni Ittehad Council bloc.